Burial place of Genghis Khan: Historical accounts

 According to legend, Genghis Khan asked to be buried without markings or any sign, and after he died, his body was returned to present-day Mongolia.

+The Secret History of the Mongols has the year of Genghis Khan's death (1227) but no information concerning his burial.
 Marco Polo wrote that, even by the late 13th century, the Mongols did not know the location of the tomb.
-The Secret History of the Mongols has the year of Genghis Khan's death (1227) but no information concerning his burial.
-In the "Travels of Marco Polo" he writes that "It has been an invariable custom, that all the grand khans, and chiefs of the race of Genghis-khan, should be carried for interment to a certain lofty mountain named Altai, and in whatever place they may happen to die, although it should be at the distance of a hundred days' journey, they are nevertheless conveyed thither."
+According to The Travels of Marco Polo, "It has been an invariable custom, that all the grand khans, and chiefs of the race of Genghis-khan, should be carried for interment to a certain lofty mountain named Altai, and in whatever place they may happen to die, although it should be at the distance of a hundred days' journey, they are nevertheless conveyed thither."

-In a frequently recounted tale, Marco Polo tells that the 2,000 slaves that attended to his funeral were killed by the soldiers sent to guard them, and that these soldiers were in turn killed by another group of soldiers which killed anyone and anything that crossed their path, in order to conceal where he was buried.
-Finally, the legend states that when they reached their destination they committed suicide.
-This tale does not appear in contemporary sources, however.
+In a frequently recounted tale, Marco Polo tells that the 2,000 slaves that attended to Genghis Khan's funeral were killed by the soldiers sent to guard them, and that these soldiers were in turn killed by another group of soldiers which killed anyone and anything that crossed their path, in order to conceal where Genghis was buried.
+Finally, the legend states that once these soldiers reached their destination they committed suicide.
+This tale does not appear in contemporaneous sources, however.

-Another folkloric legend meanwhile says that a river was diverted over his grave to make it impossible to find, echoing the myth of the burial of the Sumerian King Gilgamesh of Uruk or of the Visigoth leader Alaric.
+Another folkloric legend meanwhile says that a river was diverted over Genghis Khan's grave to make it impossible to find, echoing the myth of the burial of the Sumerian King Gilgamesh of Uruk or of the Visigoth leader Alaric.
 Other tales state that his grave was stampeded over by many horses, that trees were then planted over the site, and that the permafrost also played its part in the hiding of the burial site.
 The Erdeni Tobchi (1662) claims that Genghis Khan's coffin may have been empty when it arrived in Mongolia.
-Similarly, the Altan Tobchi (1604) maintains that only his shirt, tent and boots were buried at the mausoleum in the Ordos (Ratchnevsky, p.
-143f.).
+Similarly, the Altan Tobchi (1604) maintains that only his shirt, tent and boots were buried at the mausoleum in the Ordos (Ratchnevsky, pp. 143ff.).

 Turnbull (2003, p.
 24) tells another legend in which the grave was re-discovered 30 years after Genghis Khan's death.
 According to this tale, a young camel was buried with the Khan, and the camel's mother was later found weeping at the grave of its young.
 Japanese archeologist Shinpei Kato has likewise recounted the tale of the burial of the baby camel, so the parent could lead the Khan's family to the tomb when needed, as being documented in at least one ancient Chinese text.

 According to the tradition of the Yuan dynasty, all the great khans of the Mongols were buried in the area around Genghis Khan's tomb.
 The site's name in Chinese was Qinian Valley (起輦谷).
 However, the concrete location of the valley is never mentioned in any documents.